-Thoroughly clean the thermal material from the surfaces of the heat sink and the system board components each time the heat sink is removed.
+4. Thoroughly clean the thermal material from the surfaces of the heat sink and the system board components each time the heat sink is removed.
 Replacement thermal material is included with the heat sink and system board spare part kits.
 The following illustration shows the replacement thermal material locations.

-Thermal pads (1) and thermal paste (2) are used on the heat sink.
+Thermal paste is used on the processor (1) and on the heat sink (2).